guydavis/machinaris/README.md

 # machinaris

 Chia plotting and farming for Unraid.
-Bundles the 'plotman' utility with the official Chia image to allow better parallel plotting.
-Not yet ready for release.